threefoldtech/zos/docs/provision/provision.md

 	Network Network `json:"network"`
 	// ContainerCapacity is the amount of resource to allocate to the container Capacity ContainerCapacity `json:"capacity"`
+	// Logs contains a list of endpoint where to send containerlogs Logs []logger.Logs `json:"logs,omitempty"`
 }

 // ContainerResult is the information return to the BCDB